In Nacht und Eis: Production

 The film was produced by Continental-Kunstfilm of Berlin, and directed by the Romanian Mime Misu.
 While most of its footage was shot in a glasshouse studio in the rear courtyard of the offices at 123 Chausseestrasse, some footage was shot in Hamburg, and some was possibly done aboard the German ocean liner Kaiserin Auguste Victoria, then docked at Hamburg.
 The Café Parisien scenes were filmed in the vessel's Winter Garden.
 The Berlin Fire Department provided water to use for the sinking scenes.
 The filming began in May 1912, and the film premiered in August 1912.
 The Captain and First Officer are played by Otto Rippert and Ernst Rückert respectively.

 With a running time of 35 minutes, In Nacht und Eis was three times longer than the average film of 1912.
 Shot in black and white, various scenes were tinted to heighten their impact, such as night scenes in dark blue and a shot of a stoker feeding a burner in red.
 In one scene, a title card reads: Der kleine Milliardenerbe, welcher mit seinem Kindermädchen gerettet wurde, weil sich die ganze Familie opferte, um den Namen zu erhalten which translates to "The little inheritor of billions, who was rescued by his nanny to preserve the [family] name, since the whole family sacrificed themselves."
-This related to the true story of the Allison family which were traveling in First Class, whose baby Trevor escaped the Titanic with his nanny Alice, while his family perished in the sinking.
+This related to the true story of the Allison family which were traveling in First Class, whose baby Trevor escaped the Titanic with his nanny Alice Cleaver, while his family perished in the sinking.
+The portrayal of the Captain, telling passengers to be British, and saving a drowning man, is based on some press reports report that Captain E.J.
+Smith was reported to have advised crewmen with the words "Be British" and carried a child to the overturned Collapsible B.

 Preservation status

-The film was presumed lost until February 1998, when the German film archivist Horst Lange, after seeing a newspaper article mentioning the disappearance of In Nacht und Eis, informed the paper that he possessed a print of the film, after which the Deutsche Kinemathek started working on a restoration of the film, which premiered on August 28, 1998 in Bonn.
+The film was presumed lost until February 1998, when the German film archivist Horst Lange, after seeing a newspaper article mentioning the disappearance of In Nacht und Eis, informed the paper that he possessed a print of the film, after which the Deutsche Kinemathek started working on a restoration of the film, which premiered on August 28, 1998, in Bonn.
 Various scenes can be seen in the documentary Beyond Titanic.

-The movie itself is available to view in its entirety on YouTube.
+The film is available in its entirety on YouTube and the Internet Archive.